Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Doing so will promote natural circadian rhythms and maintain cognitive health.

-Investing in your health doesn’t have to be boring, it can include games!
+Investing in your health doesn’t have to be boring.
+It can include games to stimulate your brain.

-That’s right, researchers report playing brain games can improve cognitive performanceIt’s a fun and active way to shake things up for your brain.
+Researchers report that performing cognitive exercises, or playing “brain games,” can improve cognitive performanceIt’s a fun and active way to shake things up for your brain.

-Much like muscles build muscle fibers after exercising, the brain functions similarly—it promotes new neurons and neuronal connections after participating in games.
+Much like muscles build muscle fibers after exercising, the brain functions similarly.
+Exercise helps the brain to promote new neurons and neuronal connections.

 When was the last time you truly listened to music?
 What kinds of images and memories did it elicit?